-Just as fast as the technology is evolving, more and more organisations across the nation are becoming aware of the ways in which a drone can help their business to complete tasks.
-Many public sector companies and emergency services are making use of this new form of aviation to help with risky jobs, a topic which we covered in our blog previously.
+Just as fast as the technology is evolving, more businesses across the globe are becoming aware of the many ways drones can help increase efficiency in their organisation.
+Many emergency service teams, construction and surveying companies, and media professionals are making use of this new form of aviation to help with risky jobs and capture a fuller picture.
 As well as increasing safety, these airborne vehicles can be equipped with a wide variety of sensors, opening up possibilities for data collection and analysis like has never before been possible.

 With the addition of high-resolution cameras, laser scanners, thermal imaging cameras and more, drones are able to fly into unreachable areas to gather data with increased speed and accuracy, helping businesses to expand their offerings to their customers.